adioshun/gitBook_Semantic_Segmentation/infographic.md

 ### 6.1 Region Proposals or Sliding Windows

-RCNN and OverFeat represent two early competing ways to do object recognition: either classify regions proposed by another method (RCNN, FastRCNN, SPPNet), or classify a fixed set of evenly spaced square windows (OverFeat).
+RCNN and OverFeat represent two early competing ways to do object recognition:
+- either classify regions proposed by another method (RCNN, FastRCNN, SPPNet),
+- or classify a fixed set of evenly spaced square windows (OverFeat).

+#### A. Region proposals
 The first approach has region proposals that fit the objects better than the other grid-like candidate windows but is two orders of magnitude slower.

+#### B. Sliding-windows
 The second approach takes advantage of the convolution operation to quickly regress and classify objects in sliding-windows fashion.

+#### C. prior boxes
 Multibox ended this competition by introducing the ideas of prior box and region proposal network.

+> Multibox 제안 이후 경쟁 종료 (prior box + region proposal network방식)

 Since then, all state-of-the-art methods now has a set of prior boxes (generated based on a set of sliding windows or by clustering ground-truth boxes) from which bounding box regressors are trained to propose regions that better fit the object inside.